-So on that note, we have this showstopping rotisserie chicken recipe to talk about today and I promise I am not lying when I say, it’s the solution to any (and all) Sunday roast woes.
+So on that note, we have this showstopping rotisserie charcoal chicken recipe to talk about today.
+And I promise I am not lying when I say it’s the solution to any (and all) Sunday roast woes.

-Now I know a roasted whole chicken is nothing new, but when a whole bird is cooked over charcoal, it becomes something just a little bit special.
-And if you happen to have a coal rotisserie in your barbecue arsenal, then this is an easy recipe that really anyone could pull off like a gourmet chef (all while getting outside and enjoying a few sneaky wines in the sunshine in the process).
+Now I know a roasted whole chicken is nothing new.
+But, when a whole bird is cooked over charcoal, it becomes something a bit special.
+And if you happen to have a coal rotisserie in your barbecue arsenal, then you are in luck!
+This is an easy recipe that anyone could pull off like a gourmet chef.
+And all whilst getting outside and enjoying a few sneaky wines in the sunshine in the process (always a bonus)!

-When preparing this recipe, I like to give the whole bird a bit of consideration from the inside out, with my eye on the true prize; which is to finish with a chicken that is crispy-skinned, tender-fleshed and all kinds of delicious.
-I always start by giving the whole bird, including the cavity, a good rinse with cold running water (I have an aversion to raw chicken, so I wash it as the first step of preparation all the time).
+When preparing this recipe, I like to give the whole bird a bit of consideration from the inside out.
+I keep my eye on the true prize; which is to finish with a chicken that is crispy-skinned, tender-fleshed and all kinds of delicious.
+I always start by giving the whole bird, including the cavity, a good rinse with cold running water.
+I have an aversion to raw chicken, so I wash it as the first step of preparation all the time.

-From there (and after a good dry brine overnight in the fridge to dry out the skin), I cut a whole fresh lemon in half, placing both sides inside the bird, and for a little bit of extra pop, I throw in a couple of cloves of peeled garlic and a sprig of rosemary.
+From there (and after a good dry brine overnight in the fridge to dry out the skin), I cut a whole fresh lemon in half, placing both sides inside the bird.
+For a little bit of extra pop, I throw in a couple of cloves of peeled garlic and a sprig of rosemary.
 This goes further than just infusing the meat with flavour – it also helps to hold the rod sturdily in place when assembling the rotisserie… having it slip-sliding around will get you nowhere fast.
 The lemons will plump up amazing and release loads of beautiful, warm juice while rotating.
-This will baste your chicken from the inside out , providing super moist meat with a mind-blowingly tangy flavour.
+This will baste your chicken from the inside out, providing super moist meat with a mind-blowingly tangy flavour.

 Once the rod and claws of the rotisserie have been assembled and the bird is nice and secure, I then truss it.
 This isn’t a process that needs to be overly complicated – I just tie the legs up nice and securely with kitchen twine.
 It helps keep everything in place, nice and neat, which allows for even and consistent cooking.
 That pesky poultry ain’t going nowhere!